gophergala/JSONup/README.md

 # JSON UP

-( Gopher Gala hackathon entry WIP)
+Gopher Gala hackathon entry work-in-progress by @eadz

 ## What is it?